 Can a precocious little girl and a self-absorbed mythical forest creature find common ground?
 Indeed they can, and that’s how Phoebe and Her Unicorn unfolds.

 Squish is just your everyday grade school amoeba trying to navigate the world of family, friends, and school.
 This is the first book in a series of several Squish graphic novels.

-Owly: The Way Home & The Bittersweet Summer
+Owly: The Way Home